evamo0508/evamo0508.github.io/_pages/cv.md

 * Visual Search with Semantic Segmentation on ORB SLAM, National Taiwan University |Sep 2018-Jun 2019
   * Combined ORB SLAM and semantic segmentation on each frame into a real-time system that builds semantic point cloud
-  * Designed an e􏰃ective algorithm to localize target objects in 3D maps.
+  * Designed an effective algorithm to localize target objects in 3D maps.
 * Real-time 3D Reconstruction Using Visual SLAM, National Taiwan University |Jan-Jun 2018
   * Used Zed stereo camera and Kinect 2 RGB-D camera to implement mapping and localization.
   * Developed Real-Time Appearance-Based Mapping (RTAB-Map) with ROS.